rpc1910/contact-list-by-chatgpt/README.md

 # Contact List by Chat GPT

-> :warning: :warning: :warning: This application is an experiment of using Chat GPT for React application development.
-The entire application was developed through interaction with Chat GPT, where some information and all the code, folder structure, unit tests, and even this README were generated through Chat GPT.
+> :warning: :warning: :warning: This application is an experiment with ChatGPT and web development with React.
+The application was developed through interaction with ChatGPT, where I inserted some information and all the code, folder structure, unit tests, and even this README were generated through ChatGPT.
 Only this citation was created by me.

 This is a simple web application that allows you to create a contact list and view their details.
 The application was developed using React and Styled Components.